Indicator Nymphing: 13 Tips From Expert River Guides

 Other indicators come in all shapes and sizes and can be made from different materials.

-There are many ways to make a nymphing leader but this is the one I use when using a single fly.
-Making a nymphing leader that works well means using the appropriate type and strength of leader material, the proper weights, and the right fly.
+Be sure you are using the appropriate type and strength of leader material, the proper weights, and the right fly.

 The standard nymphing leader set-up for trout is pretty simple.
 It includes an indicator, some weight, and a fly or two.
 You can also use a tippet ring, swivels, or just a triple surgeon’s knot to connect the pieces.